 $5 from each sale is donated to Headspace, the national youth mental health foundation dedicated to improving the wellbeing of young Australians.

-February Mind Maps, Adelaide Fringe Solo Exhibition, Hughes Gallery, Fullarton
+2017 Mind Maps, Adelaide Fringe Solo Exhibition, Hughes Gallery, Fullarton, SA

-November Little Treasures, Pepper Street Arts Centre, Magill SA
+2016 Little Treasures, Pepper Street Arts Centre, Magill, SA

-October Albert Park College Art Show, Port Melbourne, VIC
+2016 Albert Park College Art Show, Albert Park College, Port Melbourne, VIC, Finalist

-July The Advertiser Contemporary Art Prize Finalist’s Exhibition, Keith Murdoch House, Adelaide, SA
+2016 The Advertiser Contemporary Art Prize Finalist’s Exhibition, Keith Murdoch House, Adelaide, SA, Finalist

 My work is inspired by my Polynesian background (I didn't know I was Polynesian growing up), and so I have been exploring my cultural identity over the last few years.
 Mental health is also a strong influence for me and painting has become an escape for me.
 I donate $5 from each sale to Headspace Australia, The National Youth Mental Health Foundation.